Morrisons’ CEO Rami Baitiéh has staged improvements on price and availability, while Asda is facing falling sales and staff walkouts

 Leadership contrast

-Just this week, Baitiéh was in Cornwall at the opening of a £12m sardines factory in Redruth – the latest sign of a lead-from-the-front approach which has seen him meet with staff on numerous store visits and wax lyrical about Morrisons’ 125-year history in addresses to workers.
+Just this week, Baitiéh was in Cornwall at the opening of a £12m sardine factory in Redruth – the latest sign of a lead-from-the-front approach that has seen him meet with staff on numerous store visits, where he has waxed lyrical about Morrisons’ 125-year history in addresses to workers.

 FT Zuber & Mohsin Issa